milad-ahmadi/GAID/README.md

 ## Testing

 ## Results
+Examples of patches (denoted by X) and their reconstructed versions using AnoGAN, GANomaly ,and GAID.
+Left: normal patches; Right: irregular patches.
+Since GAID is trained only on normal patches, it cannot properly reconstruct irregular patches.
+Compared to other anomaly detection methods, GAID reconstruction creates an easier discrimination between regular and irregular tissues.
 <p align="center">
   <img src="https://github.com/milad-ahmadi/GAID/blob/master/images/reconstructed results.PNG">
 </p>

+Testing results of the proposed irregularity detector on the CBIS-DDSM dataset, trained on MIAS dataset.
+First row shows X, the original input; Second row visualizes the heat-map of irregularity detection using GAID (brighter areas indicate higher likelihood of irregularity); Third row shows the ground-truth.
 <p align="center">
   <img src="https://github.com/milad-ahmadi/GAID/blob/master/images/heat-map results.PNG">
 </p>

 ## To Do

 ## Acknowledgement